hitriylis/qa-engineer-project-85/README.md

 ## Description

-The project involves testing the Codebattle project.
+The project involves testing the **Codebattle website**.

-Codebattle - is a game where two programmers simultaneously solve the same task using different programming languages.
+**Codebattle** - is a game where two programmers simultaneously solve the same task using different programming languages.
 The one who finishes first wins.

-Key features of the project:
+Key features of the game:

 - Compete in solving tasks for speed against another player.
 Both players can see each other's code editors and test outputs, and they can switch programming languages during the game
 - You can play with anyone — a random opponent, a bot, or a friend (the game will be available via a link).